brool/docker-pennmush/README.md

 ## One More Thing

 Be sure to set a password for One (the root wizard).
+Telnet into the server at port 4201 and:

     connect one
     @password =somenewpassword